Flone-dnb/GLSL-Shader-Includes/README.md

 - Replaces `#include "relative/path"` with included file contents - might be useful in GLSL.
 - Allows to specify additional include directories before parsing.
-- Appends variables from blocks marked as `#additional_push_constants` to the initial (probably included) push constants layout definition to allow "extending" push constants from other files - might be useful in Vulkan applications.
+- Appends variables from blocks marked as `#additional_push_constants` or `#additional_root_constants` to the initial (probably included) push constants layout definition to allow "extending" root/push constants from other files - might be useful in some applications.
 - Has two modes: `parseHlsl` and `parseGlsl`:
     - `parseHlsl` parses the specified file and replaces simple GLSL types (see the full list of conversions performed by the parser below) to HLSL types (such as `float3` and `float3x3`) in the memory while reading (source file will not be changed) - allows you to have 1 shader written with GLSL types and process it in both DirectX and Vulkan/OpenGL.
     - `parseGlsl` just parses the file as usual (no type conversion will be applied).